Down to Earth (Rainbow album): Reception

-Blackmore's opinion
+Legacy

 In an interview with Sounds in 1979, Blackmore said: "I have so much respect for classical musicians that when I listen to myself I think, oh, that's nonsense.
 I can put down other people's music because the fact is I put down my own music and say it's rubbish.
 A lot of it is- not all of it- "No Time to Lose" definitely is but "Eyes of the World" is OK.
 But a good deal of it is a waste of time."